xddq/spotify-dl/README.md

 4. Open the spotify-dl.sh file with an editor.
 5. Replace everything after "API_TOKEN=" with your token.
 6. Replace everything after "PLAYLIST_ID=" with your playlist id.
+7. Set value after "STORE_AS_MP3=" to TRUE if you want to have the tracks stored as .mp3 files.
+Otherwise they will be stored as .opus.
-7. Run the shell script
+8. Run the shell script
 ```shell script
 ./spotify-dl
 ```
-8. The tracks are now stored under ./downloads.
+9. The tracks are now stored under ./downloads/nameOfYourPlaylist/.

 ## creating your access token
 1. Visit the [spotify developer dashboard](https://developer.spotify.com/dashboard/) and log into your account.